 Our Charlesworth Knowledge training courses (booked via Institutions) and face-to-face consultancy services are aimed at early career researchers (ECRs) and can help with the writing and publication process, especially in countries where English is not spoken as the first language.
-Writing and publication-based training is also becoming more-and-more common as part of PhD courses, in structured graduate schools, and as a component of research networks.
+Writing and publication-based training is also becoming more and more common as part of PhD courses, in structured graduate schools and as a component of research networks.
 What’s almost never taught to ECRs, however, is how to deal with peer review: what happens to your paper once it’s been submitted to an academic journal?

-Dr Gareth Dyke, a member of the Charlesworth Knowledge team, who is also a highly experienced editor and active researcher in the fields of geology and palaeontology, reflects on his early experiences with peer review:
+A member of the Charlesworth Knowledge team, who is also a highly experienced editor and active researcher in the fields of geology and palaeontology, reflects on his early experiences with peer review:

 “I’ll never forget submitting my first research article: it went off in the post to an American society journal and about two months later the editor wrote me an email to ask for some suggestions for ‘suitable peer reviewers’.
 I’d not included any in my cover letter.
 I had no idea how to write a cover letter.”

 “I also had no idea about peer reviewers.
 I had assumed that my article would just be assessed by the editor and then just published.
 I went to ask my supervisor and he told me to make a list of the authors of papers I had cited in my own work and then pick four of five names to send back.
 I was ‘learning while doing’ and not really being very effective, as you can probably tell.”